 Achieving Health for All and Meeting the Sustainable Development Goals

-This event will be co-organized by Drugs for Neglected Diseases initiative (DNDi), Medicines for Malaria Venture (MMV), and TB Alliance.
+This meeting was co-organized by Drugs for Neglected Diseases initiative (DNDi), Medicines for Malaria Venture (MMV), and TB Alliance.

 Investing in R&D